Congratulations! It will soon be time for you to join us at the University of Southampton for your

 Please note: you will need to apply for a separate ID card for your main degree programme.
 We will send you separate instructions to let you know how and when to do this.

-Your fees will be stated in the email and letter sent to you confirming your place on the pre-sessional programme.
+Your fees will be stated in the email sent to you confirming your place on the pre-sessional programme.
 They will also be stated in your CAS statement if you are a student who requires a visa to study in the UK.

 How to pay